 June House of Delegates Meetings.
 The June House of Delegates is composed of two meetings, held on Sunday and Tuesday during the ASHP Summer Meetings.
 There are often nearly 30 policy proposals considered at the June House of Delegates, many of which demand more time and attention from delegates.
 To prepare for the June House meeting, delegates attend Regional Delegate Conferences; debate policy recommendations on ASHP Connect; and review, debate, amend, and vote over the course of two full days while in attendance at the ASHP Summer Meetings.

 Caucuses.
 Delegate caucuses are typically scheduled before the first meeting and between the first and second meetings of the June House.
 Caucuses are particularly valuable for airing ideas about potential amendments to policies and for refining amending language.
-Caucuses, which may be requested by delegates or may be arranged by the Chair of the House, are scheduled through the Office of Policy, Planning, and Communications.
+Caucuses, which may be requested by delegates or may be arranged by the Chair of the House, are scheduled through the Office of Policy and Planning.

 Registration of Delegates.
 Delegates present their credentials for delegate registration at designated times at the Summer Meetings.
 Alternate delegates need not register in advance of a House meeting unless they are replacing a delegate.
 If an alternate delegate is replacing a delegate for the second meeting of the June House, registration will be accepted in advance of the meeting in the ASHP office at the meeting site.